The Marriage of Mr. Mississippi

-The Marriage of Mr. Mississippi (Die Ehe des Herrn Mississippi) is a 1961 Swiss-West German comedy film directed by Kurt Hoffmann and starring O.E.
+The Marriage of Mr. Mississippi (Die Ehe des Herrn Mississippi) is a 1961 Swiss-West German comedy film directed and co-written by Kurt Hoffmann and starring O.E.
 Hasse, Johanna von Koczian and Martin Held.
-It is based on the 1952 play with the same title by Friedrich Dürrenmatt.
+It is based on the 1952 play of the same name by Friedrich Dürrenmatt.
 It was entered into the 11th Berlin International Film Festival.
 The film was shot at the Spandau Studios in Berlin, and on location in Zurich.
 The sets were designed by the art directors Hertha Hareiter and Otto Pischinger.